erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Apply Network Analysis**

 To apply any network analysis, switch to the `ANALYSIS` tab on the top right.
 In the uppermost dropdown select the analysis function to apply.
-In the one below choose an according algorithm.
-For some of the algorithms parameters can also be selected.
-Community detection and social influence analysis are applied on the whole network while link prediction is applied to the currently selected nodes.
-Click `ANALYZE` when analysis function and algorithm are  selected.
+In the one below, choose an algorithm according to your preferences.
+For some of the algorithms, parameters can also be selected.
+Community detection and social influence analysis are applied to the whole network while link prediction is applied to the currently selected nodes.
+Click `ANALYZE` when the analysis function and algorithm are  selected.

 <img src="./images/network_analysis.png" alt="network_analysis" style="zoom:40%;" />